Careers360 Logo

 Acids, Bases And Salts

 The word acid is derived from the word acidus meaning sour to taste.
 Acidic chemical compounds are known to give a sour or acidic taste when allowed to dissolve in water.
 An acid can remain energetically favourable even after loss of a hydrogen ion from its compound.
 Acids turn blue litmus red.
-The reason for this output s that the pigment in the litmus paper reacts with the H+ ions resulting in chemical changes where the chemical bonds are tuned to reflect light of longer wavelength making it appear red to our eyes.
+The reason for this output is that the pigment in the litmus paper reacts with the H+ ions, resulting in chemical changes where the chemical bonds are tuned to reflect light of longer wavelength, making it appear red to our eyes.
 The reaction between the pigment in the litmus paper and the H+ ions of an acid leads to the absorption of blue to green wavelengths.
-Acids mainly oxidize other chemical compounds or simply change the colour of the substance.
-Acids can be either organic or inorganic, former containing a carboxyl group, a hydroxyl group and hydrogen atoms and the later contains a metal ion.
+Acids mainly oxidise other chemical compounds or simply change the colour of the substance.
+Acids can be either organic or inorganic, the former containing a carboxyl group, a hydroxyl group and hydrogen atoms, and the latter containing a metal ion.

 Bases

 Bases are identified by their slippery texture and a bitter taste.
-Bases able to get dissolved in water are defined as alkali.
-Bases react with acids to produce salt and water and this chemical reaction is termed as neutralisation.
+Bases that dissolve in water are defined as alkalis.
+Bases react with acids to produce a salt and water, and this reaction is called neutralisation.
 Bases turn red litmus blue.
 The reason behind this colour change is explained as follows: The OH- ions or hydroxyl ions react differently with the pigment present in the litmus paper.
 It absorbs green and red wavelengths on reacting with the hydroxyl ion, reflecting short wavelengths to appear blue in colour.
 Bases are capable of changing the colour of the indicators.
 Phenolphthalein turns pink in the presence of a base.

 Salts